-We are pleased to announce that Shafiq Ahmadzai will be joining the Bowman team effective Tuesday September 3rd, 2024, as a Sr. Accountant in the Audit Department.
+We are pleased to announce that Shafiq Ahmadzai joined the Bowman team effective Tuesday September 3rd, 2024, as a Sr. Accountant in the Audit Department.

 Shafiq brings over 4-years of experience in audit accounting leading audit procedures to ensure compliance with AICPA, PCAOB and GAGAS standards, conducting financial statement audits and producing detailed audit reports with actionable recommendations for compliance.